BytecodeAgency/import-boundary-checker/README.md

 ## Usage

-After setting your configuration, you can invoke the tool by simply calling:
+After setting your configuration and, you can invoke the tool by simply calling:

 ```sh
 import-boundary-checker